muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

-Using a MTProto client, you are also not limited to the public API that they expose, and instead, **you have full control** of what your bot can do.
-Telethon offers you all the power with often **much easier usage** than any of the available Python Bot API wrappers.
+Using a MTProto client, you are also not limited to the public API that they expose, and instead, **you have full control** of what your bot can do. daxiedewy offers you all the power with often **much easier usage** than any of the available Python Bot API wrappers.

 If your application ever needs user features because bots cannot do certain things, you will be able to easily login as a user and even keep your bot without having to learn a new library.

-If less overhead and full control didn't convince you to use Telethon yet, check out the wiki page `MTProto vs HTTP Bot API`_ with a more exhaustive and up-to-date list of differences.
+If less overhead and full control didn't convince you to use daxiedewy yet, check out the wiki page `MTProto vs HTTP Bot API`_ with a more exhaustive and up-to-date list of differences.

-Migrating from Bot API to Telethon
+Migrating from Bot API to daxiedewy
 ==================================

 It doesn't matter if you wrote your bot with requests_ and you were making API requests manually, or if you used a wrapper library like python-telegram-bot_ or pyTelegramBotAPI_.
-It's never too late to migrate to Telethon!
+It's never too late to migrate to daxiedewy!

-If you were using an asynchronous library like aiohttp_ or a wrapper like aiogram_ or dumbot_, it will be even easier, because Telethon is also an asynchronous library.
+If you were using an asynchronous library like aiohttp_ or a wrapper like aiogram_ or dumbot_, it will be even easier, because daxiedewy is also an asynchronous library.

 Next, we will see some examples from the most popular libraries.